yourlabs/yourlabs.compose/README.md

 This role does prevent this issue by parsing `docker-compose.yml` for external networks and use the `docker_network` ansible module to pre-create on the host it if necessary.

-Another way to make yourlabs.compose create external networks is simply to pass a networks variable with a comma separated list of network names:

-    bigsudo yourlabs.compose home=/home/test networks=web,mail

 ### As ansible role